 Missing items of equipment needed for the lesson, including PE kit and materials for lessons.

-The recording of misbehaviour within lessons is via the allocation of “yellow” levels on ClassCharts following the A – G expectations.
+The recording of misbehaviour within lessons is via the allocation of “yellow” levels on ClassCharts (Arbor) following the A – J expectations.
 Recording of misbehaviour outside of lessons is via the “undesirable” level on Classcharts with a brief explanation of actions.

-Using the Revised Exclusions Guidance for Hampshire Schools (Feb 2022), At Warblington School serious misbehaviour is defined as:
+Using the Hampshire Guidance based on School Suspensions and School Exclusions (Updated 2023) Schools (Feb 2022), at Warblington School serious misbehaviour is defined as:

 Persistent disruptive behaviour / disruptive general behaviour